 - wrongly withholding or delaying consent for either assignment, sub-letting or alterations;

-- breach of quiet enjoyment (which is the tenants’ right to use their property without unlawful interference from the landlord).
+- breach of quiet enjoyment (the tenants’ right to use the property without unlawful interference from the landlord).

-“Thank you Mike for your diligence and ready accessibility; we really appreciated that.”
-MA, August 2018
+“Thank you for your diligence and ready accessibility; we really appreciated that.”
+MA

-A party suffering as a result of a breach of covenant will usually have a number of remedies available to them.
-Which remedy is the most appropriate will depend upon the lease wording, the nature and extent of the breach of covenant and the suffering party’s objectives.
+A party suffering as a result of a breach of commercial lease terms will usually have a number of remedies available to them.
+The most appropriate depends on the lease wording, the nature and extent of the breach of covenant and the suffering party’s objectives.

-Depending upon the circumstances, it may be appropriate to:
+Depending on the circumstances, it may be appropriate to:

-- look to bring the lease to an end;
+- consider bringing the lease to an end;

-- apply to court for an injunction to remedy the breach of covenant;
+- apply for a court injunction to remedy the breach of covenant;

-- undertake works which are the responsibility of the other party and then bring court action to recover the cost;
+- undertake works which are the other party’s responsibility and then bring court action to recover the cost;

 - claim damages.

-Which remedies are available to you will depend on the circumstances.
-Often it is possible to achieve a commercial solution without having to take the other party to court.
-However it is important to act quickly in order to have the most options available to you.
+It is often possible to achieve a commercial solution without taking the other party to court.
+However, it is also important to act promptly to maximise your available options.

-“I would like to thank you for your expertise and speed [in the recent matter].”
-HT, November 2018
+“I would like to thank you for your expertise and speed in resolving the dispute with [my tenant].”
+HT